mike-ward/Markdown-Edit/_posts/2016-02-20-markdown-edit-release-1-24.md

 I added a nag screen about donations.
 It's easy to shutoff.
 It's just a reminder that while free, donations do help.
 I've started a program in [VSColorOutput](http://mike-ward.net/vscoloroutput/) where donations of
-$25 receive a couple of product stickers mailed to the confirmed PayPal address.
+$25 receive a couple of product stickers mailed to their confirmed PayPal address.

 ![VSColorOutput sticker](http://i.imgur.com/P1UfjB0.png)